amazon-ion/ion-schema/docs/isl-2-0/spec.md

 {% endcapture %}
 {% include example.md title="The same schema with open content using reserved symbols as open content field names." code=sample_code %}

+{% comment %} TODO: include an example of top-level open content used in ion-schema-tests.{% endcomment %}

 # Compatibility with Ion Schema 1.0

 Ion Schema 2.0 will be fully interoperable with Ion Schema 1.0.

 * Any Ion Schema implementation with support for Ion Schema 2.0 must also support reading Ion Schema 1.0.
+(See [RFC: Ion Schema 2.0](../../rfcs/ion_schema_2_0/ion_schema_2_0) for the differences between Ion Schema 1.0 and 2.0.)
 * Ion Schema 2.0 shall allow importing schemas written in Ion Schema 1.0.
 * Any implementation of ISL 1.0 that also implements ISL 2.0 must allow types from an ISL 2.0 schema to be imported by an ISL 1.0 schema.
 * The interoperability requirements stated here shall not apply to Ion Schema 3.0 or any future major version unless that major version explicitly restates them. (i.e., Ion Schema 3.0 is allowed to say that implementations must also support Ion Schema 2.0 but are not required to support Ion Schema 1.0.)